 I sincerely hope the other families of those buried in Oakland are comforted by this endeavor.

-(Glenda Bates is the sister of Darlene Ramey, who died in Jonestown.
-She has a master’s degree in Theology, and passionately preaches the gospel of Jesus Christ.
-Glenda is also a board certified lactation consultant.
-Her other articles in this edition of the jonestown report include Her Silence Carries a Message – Remembering my Sister Darlene Ramey, We were just kids who loved to dance, and Miss Frankie – Remembering a Friend.
-Her collected articles for this site may be found here.
-She may be contacted at firstname.lastname@example.org.)
+(Glenda Randolph Bates was the sister of Darlene Ramey, who died in Jonestown.
+She had a Doctorate in Theology, and passionately preached the gospel of Jesus Christ.
+Glenda was also a board certified lactation consultant.
+Her numerous articles for this site appear here.
+She died on March 29, 2022 from pancreatic cancer.)